 - Put the mission statement to work

-In this section, you just need to put out your mission statement in a simple format – nothing fancy.
+In this section, you must put out your mission statement in a simple format – nothing fancy.

 What is your business offering to your customers or community?
 Which product or service do you produce or provide?
-From the Starbucks example, the response here would be a cup of coffee.
+From the Starbucks example, the response would be a coffee cup.

 Don’t add any fillers.
-Just write down the bare basics, and then elaborate on it in the next section.
+Write down the bare basics and then elaborate on them in the next section.

 So, for example, you can say: My company/organization’s purpose is to provide financial advice or provide pet sitting services.